Anbar campaign (2013–2014): Aftermath – autumn 2014 continued fighting

-In late September and early October 2014, ISIL launched an offensive aimed at fully occupying Anbar province.
-Between 14 and 22 September, ISIL militants successfully laid siege to Saqlawiyah, resulting in its fall and the deaths of hundreds of soldiers.
-On 4 October, ISIL seized the town of Kubaysah following the capture of most of nearby Hit.
+In late September and early October 2014, IS launched an offensive aimed at fully occupying Anbar province.
+Between 14 and 22 September, IS militants successfully laid siege to Saqlawiyah, resulting in its fall and the deaths of hundreds of soldiers.
+On 4 October, IS seized the town of Kubaysah following the capture of most of nearby Hit.
 On 13 October, the Iraqi army fully retreated from Hit.
-ISIL fighters looted three armored vehicles and at least five tanks.
+IS fighters looted three armored vehicles and at least five tanks.
 The fighting over Hit displaced up to 180,000 people, the U.N. estimated.
-On 23 October, ISIL militants seized the Iraqi village of Albu Nimr, after overcoming weeks of fierce resistance by its namesake Sunni tribe.
+On 23 October, IS militants seized the Iraqi village of Albu Nimr, after overcoming weeks of fierce resistance by its namesake Sunni tribe.

-Between 28 and 31 October, the militants from ISIL killed from 46 to 220 members of the Sunni tribes who opposed ISIL and which fought on the side of the Iraqi government against ISIL.
+Between 28 and 31 October, the militants from IS killed from 46 to 220 members of the Sunni tribes who opposed IS and which fought on the side of the Iraqi government against IS.

-On 2 November, Iraq's government said that ISIL militants killed 322 members of the Iraqi Sunni tribe and four days later a leader of the Albu Nimr tribe stated that 540 of its members had been killed by ISIL.
-On 10 November, 70 more members of the Albu Nimr tribe were executed by ISIL near Hit.
+On 2 November, Iraq's government said that IS militants killed 322 members of the Iraqi Sunni tribe and four days later a leader of the Albu Nimr tribe stated that 540 of its members had been killed by IS.
+On 10 November, 70 more members of the Albu Nimr tribe were executed by IS near Hit.

 Fighting broke out in the provincial capital Ramadi, on 21 November.

 On 23 November, an airstrike on the town of Hit killed civilians.
 A family of four were killed, including two children.
 It is unclear who carried out the strike.